- Who are ‘partners’ ?

 It has traditionally been UKLGIG’s position that those with ‘straightforward’ applications should be able to make an application without the help of a legal advisor.
 We now believe that the need for specialist advice has increased due to the complexity of the rules introduced by the UK Visas & Immigration (UKVI), particularly since July 2012.

 This guide is designed as a starting point to make the immigration rules more accessible but should not be the only source of information used by applicants.
-UKLGIG would like to thank Barry O’Leary of Wesley Gryk Solicitors for his considerable work on the contents of this page.
+The word “leave” is used extensively on this page.
+‘Leave’ is the term the Rules use to mean permission to stay in or enter the UK.

 It must be noted that the requirements are different depending on the status of the partner who already has the right to live in the UK.
 This guide deals mainly with the partners of those who are British or settled (hold indefinite leave or permanent residence in the UK).
 It also includes the partners of those who are in the UK with refugee leave or humanitarian protection (though there are separate rules for the partners of refugees who were already partners before the refugee left their home country).
 The situation for the partners of EEA nationals is dealt with at the end.